Miss Bhutan

 Miss Bhutan is a national beauty pageant based in Bhutan.
-The first Miss Bhutan pageant was held in 2008, the first winner of Miss Bhutan, Tsokye Tsomo Karchung, participated in Miss Earth 2008 beauty pageant, an annual international beauty contest promoting environmental awareness.
-She took part in the 8th Edition of Miss Earth, Miss Young International in Taiwan, and Miss Safari 2008 in Kenya.
-The second Miss Bhutan was held in 2010 where Sonam Choden Retty was the winner and held the title for the longest period (2010-2021).
-The third edition of Miss Bhutan was held only after a decade, Tashi Choden took the title and is now the reigning queen.
-She is the first one in the country to represent in the Miss Universe.
+The current title holder is Tashi Choden, who represented Bhutan at Miss Universe 2022.

 History

-The Miss Bhutan is organized and produced by MPC Bhutan Entertainment, a film production company based in Thimphu, the capital city of Bhutan.
-On October 10, 2008, MPC Bhutan entertainment organized Miss Bhutan pageant and launched it first Miss Bhutan beauty pageant.
+On October 10, 2008, MPC Bhutan Entertainment, a Thimphu based film production company, organized Miss Bhutan pageant and launched it first Miss Bhutan beauty pageant.
 The Founding President of Miss Bhutan Pageant is Karma Tshering.

 The selection of the Miss Bhutan finalists and eventually the winner of the pageant is based on the decision of a panel of judges on the performance and physical attributes of the candidates and not by public voting system.
 The winner of Miss Bhutan receives a cash prize of Nu 100,000.
 The Miss Bhutan crown, designed in Bhutan, is worth another Nu 100,000.

 In 2008, the winner represented the country at Miss Earth beauty pageant.
 Although there was no swimsuit round in the actual Miss Bhutan contest, the winner is trained in an enclosed area for the swimsuit competition in preparation for the international Miss Earth competition.
 77 contestants from all across Bhutan registered for the Miss Bhutan 2008, but only 20 contestants were short listed in the main event after the preliminary round.

 On November 9, 2008, Miss Bhutan 2008 Tsoki Tsomo Karchung participated in the 8th edition of Miss Earth beauty pageant, which was held at the Clark Expo Amphitheater in Angeles, Pampanga, Philippines.
 Eighty-five women arrived from October 19, 2008 in the Philippines.
+She also took part in Miss Young International in Taiwan, and Miss Safari 2008 in Kenya.

+The second Miss Bhutan was held in 2010 where Sonam Choden Retty was the winner and held the title for the longest period (2010-2021).
+The third edition of Miss Bhutan was held only after a decade, Tashi Choden took the title and is now the reigning queen.
+She is the first one in the country to represent in the Miss Universe.

+Miss Bhutan was restructured in 2026, with Sangay Tsheltrim as the chairman and 'Samuh+Shangreela' as the official organizer.
+He announced the debut of Bhutan at Miss World 2026.